elastic/detection-rules/hunting/README.md

 ## Commands

-The `hunting` folder is an executable package with it's own CLI using [click](https://pypi.org/project/click/).
+The `hunting` folder is an executable package with its own CLI using [click](https://pypi.org/project/click/).
 All commands can be ran from the root of `detection-rules` repository as such: `python -m hunting COMMAND`.

 - **generate-markdown**:
   - This will generate Markdown files for each TOML file specified and update the `index.yml` and `index.md`.